ErpanYusup/Active-Display-Blueprint-Library-for-Unreal-4/README.md

 Linux & Windows

 # IMPORTANT
 Don't forget to include Modules in your Build.cs file.
+(Modules needed are under ActiveDisplay.Build.cs)

 # How to
 1. Right Click on your Unreal Content Browser and select "Create C++ Classes".